Callaghan, Daniel Judson (1890-1942)

 Photograph of Daniel J. Callaghan

-National Archives #SC 114847
+National Archives #80-G-11671

 Cropped by author

 In 1938 Callaghan became naval aide to President Roosevelt, who took a personal interest in the careers of promising naval officers.
-He was the captain of the San Francisco at the time of the attack at Pearl Harbor.
+Callaghan was the captain of the San Francisco at the time of the attack at Pearl Harbor.
 San Francisco was part of the fire support group for the initial Guadalcanal landings, and shortly thereafter Callaghan became chief of staff to Ghormley, the South Pacific theater commander.

 Promoted to rear admiral, Callaghan was placed in command of the American force at the First Naval Battle of Guadalcanal (November 12-13, 1942) where he was killed by shellfire on the bridge of his flagship.
 The battle was a bloody, confused affair with high casualties on both sides, but it was a strategic American victory, since, in the process of getting itself shot to pieces, the American squadron inflicted sufficient damage on the Japanese squadron to prevent the Japanese from shelling Henderson Field.